Virtuant/katacoda-scenarios/ansible/04-ansible-wordpress/step7.md

 >Note: Carefully, copy and paste the latter in-place of previously established code.

-# REPLACE
 3\.
 Be sure to save it!
-But, this feels like a good opportunity to run `vagrant destroy`, followed by `vagrant up` to confirm that everything is installed and configured correctly.
+Go ahead and run Ansible again to ensure our playbook is fully functional.

 `ansible-playbook -i 'localhost,' -c local playbook.yml`{{execute HOST1}}